eslint/eslint/docs/rules/no-restricted-globals.md

 ## Options

-This rule takes a list of strings, where each string is a global to be restricted:
+This rule takes a list of strings.
+The first string is the rule setting, such as "off", "warn", or "error".
+The strings after the rule setting is a global to be restricted:

 ```json
 {